mibrs/GPC5L03/readme.md

+## What you can find here:
 This repo (short for repository) contains various files that can be used to set up a first website.
+It also contains a link to a Youtube video explaining on how to make recordings and edit them.

 Just clone the repo and make use of the files.

 ### This video explains how to make recordings of in-app or browswer content on a Windows 10 machine.